net-lisias-kspu/AutoAction/README.md

 	- You recognize and respect any trademarks
 	- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
 	- You credit the author and republish the copyright notices on your works where the code is used.
-	- You relicense (and fully comply) your works using GPL 2.0 (or later)
+	- You relicense (and fully comply) your works using GPL 3.0 (or later)
 	- You don't mix your work with GPL incompatible works.

+Please note the copyrights and trademarks in [NOTICE](./NOTICE).

 ## UPSTREAM